Top Signs of Perimenopause: What Every Woman Should Know (and a Few That Might Surprise You!)

 Falling asleep like you used to?
 Not so much.
 Perimenopause brings with it restless nights, 3 a.m. wakeups, and racing thoughtsâespecially if you're prone to anxiety.

 Iâm still trying to figure this one out.
-Some nights I feel like Iâm doing everything right, and I still wake up wired at 2 a.m.
-What I do know?
-Alcohol is a no-goâit totally wrecks my sleep.
-And when I need help winding down, I turn to Michelleâs Sanctuary on Insight Timer.
+Some nights I feel like Iâm doing everything rightâearly wind-down, no wine, magnesium, and still I wake up wired at 2 a.m.
+What helps?
+Michelleâs Sanctuary on Insight Timer.
 Her meditations are like a soft hug for my nervous system and help me ease into rest.

 Try this: Dial in your sleep hygiene, stay cool at night, and avoid late-day caffeine or sugar spikes.
 Progesterone and magnesium can help too.